Stalybridge and Hyde (UK Parliament constituency)

-Stalybridge and Hyde is a constituency represented in the House of Commons of the UK Parliament since 2010 by Jonathan Reynolds, a member of Labour Co-op.
+Stalybridge and Hyde is a constituency in Greater Manchester that was created in 1918.
+The seat has been represented in the House of Commons of the Parliament of the United Kingdom by Jonathan Reynolds of the Labour and Co-operative Party since 2010.
+Reynolds currently serves as Government Chief Whip under the government of Keir Starmer.

 Constituency profile

 The constituency lies on the lower slopes of the Pennines and beginning of the plain below, on the cusp of Greater Manchester and has three broad settlements, the largest of which are Hyde which is bordered by the River Tame and Peak Forest Canal, and Stalybridge which similarly has several parks and recreation grounds and leads up the Tame Valley to Mossley.
 The geographic features include the footpaths from both towns on neighbouring promontories, Harridge and Wild Bank.
 Stamford Golf Club and Werneth Low Country Park are in the seat.